-- (a) [Filing requirement.]
-Except as otherwise provided in subsection (b), a rule or order under this [Act] may require the filing of a prospectus, pamphlet, circular, form letter, advertisement, sales literature, or other advertising communication relating to a security or investment advice, addressed or intended for distribution to prospective investors, including clients or prospective clients of a person registered or required to be registered as an investment adviser under this [Act]. - (b) [Scope limitations.]
-This Section does not apply to sales and advertising literature specified in subsection (a) relating to a federal covered security, a federal covered investment adviser, or a security or transaction exempted by Section 201, 202, or 203 except as may be required pursuant to Section 201(7).
+(a) [Filing requirement.]
+Except as otherwise provided in subsection (b), a rule adopted or order issued under this [Act] may require the filing of a prospectus, pamphlet, circular, form letter, advertisement, sales literature, or other advertising record relating to a security or investment advice, addressed or intended for distribution to prospective investors, including clients or prospective clients of a person registered or required to be registered as an investment adviser under this [Act].

+(b) [Excluded communications.]
+This section does not apply to sales and advertising literature specified in subsection (a) which relates to a federal covered security, a federal covered investment adviser, or a security or transaction exempted by Section 201, 202, or 203 except as required pursuant to Section 201(7).

-2 Prior Provisions: 1956 Act Section 403; RUSA Section 405.
-3 1.
-The prospectuses, pamphlets, circulars, form letters, advertisements, sales literature or 4 advertising communications, includes material disseminated electronically or available on a web 5 site.
-6 7 2.
-The administrator may bring a civil enforcement action in a court under Section 603 or 8 institute administrative enforcement under Section 604 to prevent publication, circulation or use of 9 any materials required by the administrator to be filed under Section 504 that have not been filed.
-10 11 3.
-Section 504(b) is meant to refer to the communications described in Section 504(a).
-12 13 14 15 SECTION 505.
+1. The prospectuses, pamphlets, circulars, form letters, advertisements, sales literature or advertising communications, include material disseminated electronically or available on a web site.

+2. The administrator may bring a civil enforcement action in a court under Section 603 or institute administrative enforcement under Section 604 to prevent publication, circulation or use of any materials required by the administrator to be filed under Section 504 that have not been filed.

+3. Section 504(b) is meant to refer to the communications described in Section 504(a).

+SECTION 505.
 MISLEADING FILINGS.
-It is unlawful for a person to make or cause to be 16 made, in a record that is used in an action or proceeding or filed under this [Act], a statement that, at the time and in the light of the circumstances under which it is made, is false or misleading in a 17 18 material respect, or, in connection with the statement, to omit to state a material fact necessary in 19 order to make the statement made, in the light of the circumstances under which it was made, not 20 false or misleading.
-21 Proposed Comment 22 Prior Provisions: 1956 Act Section 404; RUSA Section 504.
-23 The definition of "materiality" in TSC Indus., Inc. v.
-Northway, Inc., 426 U.S. 438, 449 (1976) 24 ("an omitted fact is material if there is a substantial likelihood that a reasonable shareholder would consider it important in deciding how to vote") has generally been followed in both federal and state 25 securities law.
-See 4 Louis Loss & Joel Seligman, Securities Regulation 2071-2105 (3d ed. rev. 26 27 2000).
-28 29 30
+It is unlawful for a person to make or cause to be made, in a record that is used in an action or proceeding or filed under this [Act], a statement that, at the time and in the light of the circumstances under which it is made, is false or misleading in a material respect, or, in connection with the statement, to omit to state a material fact necessary to make the statement made, in the light of the circumstances under which it was made, not false or misleading.

+The definition of "materiality" in TSC Indus., Inc. v.
+Northway, Inc., 426 U.S. 438, 449 (1976) ("an omitted fact is material if there is a substantial likelihood that a reasonable shareholder would consider it important in deciding how to vote") has generally been followed in both federal and state securities law.
+See 4 Louis Loss & Joel Seligman, Securities Regulation 2071-2105 (3d ed. rev. 2000).